 The provision for employees' entitlements to annual leave represents the amount HCM has a present obligation to pay, resulting from employees' services up to balance date.
-The provision is a current liability and has been calculated on current wage and salary rates and in the 2016 financial year includes the provision for superannuation, workers' compensation insurance and leave loading obligations.
+The provision is a current liability and has been calculated on current wage and salary rates and includes the provision for superannuation, workers' compensation insurance and leave loading obligations.